animeshtrivedi/storage-systems-wiki-reading-list/README.md

   * Jalal Mostafa, Sara Wehbi, Suren Chilingaryan, Andreas Kopmann.
 2022.
 SciTS: A Benchmark for Time-Series Databases in Scientific Experiments and Industrial Internet of Things. https://arxiv.org/abs/2204.09795v2
       * Paper describing a system for benchmarking the performance of timeseries databases.
 The paper generates data used to benchmark the performance of insertion and uses a few queries to test the performance of the querying engines.

-### Databases for NVMe
+### NVMe and Databases
   * Viktor Leis.
 2024.
 LeanStore: A High-Performance Storage Engine for NVMe SSDs.
 PVLDB 17(12). https://www.vldb.org/pvldb/vol17/p4536-leis.pdf
+  * What Modern NVMe Storage Can Do, And How To Exploit It: High-Performance I/O for High-Performance Storage Engines https://www.vldb.org/pvldb/vol16/p2090-haas.pdf

 ### New systems architectures
   * FpgaNIC: An FPGA-based Versatile 100Gb SmartNIC for GPUs https://www.usenix.org/system/files/atc22-wang-zeke.pdf
   * Gabin Schieffer, Jacob Wahlgren, Jie Ren, Jennifer Faj, Ivy Peng.
 2024.
 Harnessing Integrated CPU-GPU System Memory for HPC: a first look into Grace Hopper.
 In Proceedings of the 53rd International Conference on Parallel Processing. https://dl.acm.org/doi/10.1145/3673038.3673110

 ### New flash storage interfaces

 #### ZNS: Explanations, research directions and ZNS extensions